mitmproxy/mitmproxy/release/README.md

 2. Invoke the [release workflow](https://github.com/mitmproxy/mitmproxy/actions/workflows/release.yml) from the GitHub UI.
 3. The spawned workflow runs will require manual confirmation on GitHub which you need to approve twice: https://github.com/mitmproxy/mitmproxy/actions
-4. Build the macOS ARM binaries outside of CI and upload them to the download server: `./build.py macos-app`.
-5. Once everything has been deployed, update the website.
+4. Once everything has been deployed, update the website.
-6. Verify that the front-page download links for all platforms are working.
+5. Verify that the front-page download links for all platforms are working.

 ### GitHub Releases